shen123shen/MDI-Net-main/README.md

 performs the most advanced models, demonstrating exceptional segmentation capabilities, thus confirming that MDI-Net is a powerful solution for medical image segmentation.

+# Experiment
+In the experimental section, four publicly available and widely utilized datasets are employed for testing purposes.
+These datasets are:
+ISIC-2018 (dermoscopy, 2,594 images fortraining, 100 images for validation, and 1,000 images for testing)) Kvasir-SEG ((gastrointestinal polyp, 600 images for training, 200images for validation, and 200 images for testing) BUSI ((breast ultrasound, 399 images for training.113 images for validation, and 118 images for testing) CVC-ClinicDB (colorectal cancer, 367 images for training, 123images for validation, and 122 images for testing)